4-Week TEFL Course in Chiang Mai, Thailand

 How many other people will be on the course with me?

-What should I bring/wear for the course?
+What else should I bring/wear for the course?

 Do I need to do anything to prepare for the course?